SANJAY-KRISHNA-MV/hello-world/README.md

 # hello-world
 this repository is for practicing the GitHub work flow Hi!
-I am sanjay, i wish to learn more about GitHub through this exercise.
+I am sanjay, i wish to learn more about GitHub through this exercise. hello just practicing.